Tax Reform Creates New Challenges for Transactions Involving Partnerships

 Acquisitions of partnership interests require careful consideration of tax consequences that may have a long-lasting effect on the firm and value of your investment.

-Previously, a technical termination of a partnership occurred whenever 50 percent or more of the partnership’s capital or profit interests were acquired within a 12-month period.
+Previously, a technical termination of a partnership occurred whenever 50% or more of the partnership’s capital or profit interests were acquired within a 12-month period.
 This technical termination required the old partnership to file a final income tax return, and the new partnership was provided a fresh start with a new tax year and also had the ability to select new income tax accounting methods as well as make new tax elections.

 This change for partnership tax years beginning after December 31, 2017, has eliminated the technical termination provisions.
 As such, organizations undertaking acquisitions of a partnership interest should consider the following implications: